 Shake off any excess almond bark and then place the dipped pretzels onto your parchment paper in a single layer.

-Use your black icing to draw 3 dots under the nose for a mouth to complete each pretzel snowman.
+Step 10: Use your black icing to draw 3 dots under the nose for a mouth to complete each pretzel snowman, being careful not to disturb the orange part.
 Serve and enjoy your own little snowmen!